-- Spoon the apple sauce over the mixture, trying to get some on every pork chop.
+- Spoon the apple sauce over the top, trying to get some on every pork chop.

-- Place lid on the slow cooker and set to low.
-Cook for 6-7 hours.
+- Place the lid on the slow cooker and set it to low.
+Cook it for 6-7 hours.

 - Enjoy!
 The final product will be tender and juicy, so you may want to consider serving it in a bowl.
 Serve with simple, hearty sides like green beans and roast potatoes.

 V Ron Dorn (author) from Canada on March 07, 2017: